frebbs/app_frontend/README.md

 ### Development

-To run the application in development mode, use the following command:
+To run the application in development mode, execute the following command:

 ```bash
 npm run dev
 ```

-This will start both the Express server and the Sass compiler in watch mode.

 ### Viewing the Application

-Open your web browser and navigate to:
+Open a web browser and navigate to:

 ```
 http://localhost:8080